KrishnaVamsi32/Clapingo-Assignment/README.md

 # MongoDB Atlas cluster is used as database
-students data is stored in collection "users" and session data is stored in colelction "sessions"
+students data is stored in collection "users" and session data is stored in collection "sessions"
 # install npm
 ```
 npm install